SleatherT/CodyFight-Bot/README.md

 # Files and Classes
 api_request.py contain the function used to make requests to the api, used in the CodyClient.py file

-The CodyClient.py the Client Class, this class allows you to send and receive the responses from the server in a dictionary format, his functions are get_status(), create_room(), cast_skill(), move_player() and surrender(), names are self-explanatory
+The CodyClient.py has the Client Class, this class allows you to send and receive the responses from the server in a dictionary format, his functions are get_status(), create_room(), cast_skill(), move_player() and surrender(), names are self-explanatory

 pathfinding.py is the larger code and used to get the best path and stablish strategies, you can ignore the majority of small functions